kfharoun/Daisy-Drop/README.md

 * start in JS to get piece to show up in random square
 * slide function

+## Algorithm

+- [] A game of 2048 is played on a 4×4 board.
+- [] Each position on the board may be empty or may contain a tile, and each tile will have a number on it
+- [x] When we start, the board will have two tiles in random locations, each of which either has a “2” or a “4” on it – each has an independent 10% chance of being a “4”, or otherwise a is a “2”
+- [] Moves are performed by shifting all tiles towards one edge – up, down, left, or right.
+- [] Any tiles with the same value that are adjacent to each other and are moving together will merge and end up with a new tile equal to the sum of the earlier two.
+- [] After we’ve made a move, a new tile will be placed onto the board.
+- [] The game then continues until there are no more moves possible.
+- [] Player has won once they have reached 2048

 ## Visual Elements Needed

 - [] 2